-Before class you are expected to read relevant sections of the textbook and view supplemental material on the textbook website.
-Short multiple-choice quizzes, found in the textbook, should then be submitted at the beginning of the relevant class.
+Before each lecture class you are expected to read relevant sections of the textbook and view supplemental material on the textbook website.
+Answers to short multiple-choice quizzes, found in the textbook, should then be submitted using PollEverywhere by 11 am on the day of class.

-Recommended Time Burden = 1 hour per class
+Recommended Time Burden = 1/2 hour per class